 Certainly, Jesus was very young.
-And if the old rabbis were not ready to listen to him, it seemed absolutely okay.
+And if the old rabbis were not ready to listen to him, it seems absolutely okay.
 Why should they listen to a young man who has not known the world, who has not lived yet?
 Jesus was only thirty-three when he was crucified.
-He suddenly started preaching when he was thirty, very young.
+He started preaching when he was thirty - very young - and suddenly.
 People had known him working in his father's workshop, cutting wood, polishing wood.
 He was a carpenter's son.
 Nobody had ever dreamed that this boy suddenly would become a wise man.
-Then one day he declares that he is the Messiah, that he is the son of God.
+The one day he declared that he is the Messiah, that he is the son of

+God.
 Certainly, how could people believe it?
-They had known him as a carpenter; he was making furniture for them, and he was doing ordinary jobs in the town, and suddenly he declared...
-He must have gone mad.
+They had known him as a carpenter; he was making furniture for them, and he was doing ordinary jobs in the town - and suddenly he declared?
+'He must have gone mad.'

 Remember, it is always wisdom which is crucified on the cross, because the knowledgeable people cannot tolerate it.
-It offends; it is offensive.
-Wisdom is always timeless; it has nothing to do with your life experiences.
-And what you call "wisdom of the ages" is totally different - it is a mass product.
-People have lived on earth so long and they have experienced many things, and of course they have deduced, they have come to certain conclusions.
-Wisdom is not a conclusion, it is not out of experience; wisdom is illumination, wisdom is revelation.
-It is sudden, like lightning.
-It is unproved; it cannot be proved.
+It offends, it is offensive.

+Wisdom is always timeless; it has nothing to do with your life experience.
+And what you call 'the wisdom of the ages' is totally different - it is a mass product.
+People have lived on earth so long, and they have experienced many things, and of course they have deduced, they have come to certain conclusions.
+Wisdom is not a conclusion.
+It is not out of experience; wisdom is illumination, wisdom is revelation.
+It is sudden, like lightening.
+It is unproved, it cannot be proved.
 In the very nature of its truth, it cannot be proved.
 You have to fall in love with it or not.
-It is so sudden and unrelated with your life situations and experiences - how can it be proved?
+It is sudden and unrelated with your life situations and experiences - how can it be proved?
 What proof can Jesus give to you?
 He gave his own life, but he could not give any proof.

 Do you remember?
-The last thing he was asked before he was crucified was by Pilate, the Roman governor.
-Pontius Pilate asked him, "What is truth?"
+The last thing he was asked before he was crucified: Pilate, the Roman governor, Pontius Pilate asked him, 'What is truth?'
 And Jesus remained silent.
 He looked into the eyes of the governor but he didn't say a single word.
 Why did Jesus remain silent?
-He should have said something...
-But truth cannot be said.
-And it is foolish to ask a person like Jesus, "What is truth?" because Jesus is truth.
-He has said many times, "I am the truth, I am the way and I am the goal."
-Now what is the point of saying it?
-He's standing in front of Pontius Pilate, truth itself is standing there, and Pilate asks, "What is truth?"
-Jesus is not a pundit, he is not a professor, he is not a philosopher.
-He is not going to give a theory about truth - he is truth himself.
+He should have said something... but truth cannot be said.
+And it is foolish to ask a person like Jesus, 'What is truth?'
+Jesus is not a pundit; he is not a professor, he is not a philosopher.
+He is not going to give a theory about truth, he is truth himself.
 He stood there absolutely in silence; he made himself available, he made his presence available.

 But Pilate could not understand it; he could not see truth.
 He was hankering for a few words, that this man would say a few words.
-Jesus didn't say a single thing and yet he asserted everything that can be said about truth.
-He revealed himself, he was there, his presence was there, his vibe was there.
+And this man didn't say a single thing - and yet he asserted everything that can be said about truth.
+He revealed himself: he was there, his presence was there, his vibe was there.
 If Pilate had been a little perceptive, he would have known what truth is.

 Truth is not out of the experience of ages; truth is not an experience at all.
-When all experiences disappear and only the experiencer is left in pure consciousness...
+When all experiences disappear, and only the experiencer is left in pure consciousness....
 Consciousness without content is what truth is.
 It is not an experience; it is not that you experience something.
-No, nothing is left to experience, nothing whatsoever - just a pure sky, no object, only the subjectivity throbbing with totality, dancing, just the subjectivity, just pure consciousness without any content.
+No, nothing is left to experience, nothing whatsoever - just a pure sky, no object, only the subjectivity, throbbing with totality, dancing; just the subjectivity, just pure consciousness without any content.
 It is not an experience.